MurphyPone/code-blog/content/blog/how-to-run-a-hackathon/index.md

  - Utilize the Devpost [help resources](https://help.devpost.com/hc/en-us), their dev team is super responsive and helpful

 ##<a name="ux"></a>User Experience
+ - In general, the best hackathon experience is derived from **nailing the basics** more so than the bells and whistles we often race towards upon securing funding
+    - *“Generally speaking, there are 5 things you need to organize a hackathon – a venue, food, power, wifi, and people.
+Getting those things right is core to having a successful event.”*
  - Prepare as many secondary events/activities as you can manage based on personnel and resources
     - Don’t detract from the hacking purpose of the event, but provide fun activities throughout the weekend that offer a break from coding
   - Workshops: